oftc/oftc-web/UserCloaks.md

 you are connected.
 There are some exceptions however:

- * There is a small window between connect and cloak set by services where the orignal information is visible in /whois for any user
+ * There is a small window between connect and cloak set by services where the original information is visible in /whois for any user
  * If services are down, no cloaks will be set at all
  * Network Operators can see the original information at any time